 We do have burgers now and then, though not as much as other grilled favorites.
 I think part of it is the boys are not the hugest fans, on the whole, and I like to make them a bit more interesting if I can too.

-As I was gearing up for this year’s Burger Month (be sure to enter the giveaway below!), I knew I wanted to try something a bit more interesting.
-After adapting another summer favorite lamb kofte into my lamb kofte burger last year, I figured I’d try another favorite, too.
+As I was gearing up for this year's Burger Month, I knew I wanted to try something a bit more interesting.
+After adapting another summer favorite lamb kofte into my lamb kofte burger last year, I figured I'd try another favorite, too.
 So, enter this burger take on satay!

 I'll be honest, when I went to make these I couldn't actually find ground chicken so these are actually made with turkey.
 But you can use either and it will work well, as would pork.